-- An individual must be entrusted with the care of the Blessed Sacrament (Canon 934 §2); - The tabernacle in which the Blessed Sacrament is placed should be in a part of the church or chapel which is distinguished, conspicuous, fittingly adorned and suitable for prayer (Canon 938 §2); - The Blessed Sacrament should be reserved in a tabernacle that is immovable, solid, not transparent and locked securely against profanation (Canon.
-938 §3); - The person in charge of the church or chapel should see that the key to the tabernacle is kept with the greatest diligence (Canon 938 §5); - The hosts which are kept in a ciborium in the tabernacle are to be renewed frequently, with the older hosts being properly consumed (Canon 939); - A lamp is to be kept burning perpetually before the tabernacle4 (Canon 940); - In churches or chapels where permission has been given to reserve the Blessed Sacrament, there should be a solemn period of Eucharistic Adoration at least yearly (Canon 942); - The Blessed Sacrament may be reserved in only one tabernacle of any church or chapel (Canon 938 §1).
+- An individual must be entrusted with the care of the Blessed Sacrament (Canon 934 §2); - A priest should celebrate Mass in the place at least twice a month (Canon 934 §2); - A church in which the Blessed Sacrament is reserved should be open to the faithful for prayer for at least a period of hours each day (Canon 937); - The tabernacle in which the Blessed Sacrament is placed should be in a part of the church or chapel which is distinguished, conspicuous, fittingly adorned, and fit for prayer (Canon 938 §2); - The Blessed Sacrament should be reserved in a tabernacle that is immovable, solid, not transparent, and locked securely against profanation (Canon.
+938 §3); - The person in charge of the church or chapel should see that the key to the tabernacle is kept with the greatest diligence (Canon 938 §5); - The hosts which are kept in a ciborium in the tabernacle are to be renewed frequently, with the older hosts being properly consumed (Canon.939); - A lamp is to be kept burning perpetually before the tabernacle4 (Canon 940); - The presence of the Eucharist in the tabernacle is to be shown by a veil or in another suitable way determined by the competent authority (Roman Ritual: Holy Communion and Worship of the Eucharist outside of Mass, 11); - In churches or chapels where permission has been given to reserve the Blessed Sacrament, there should be a solemn period of Eucharistic Adoration at least yearly (Canon 942); - The Blessed Sacrament may be reserved in only one tabernacle of any church or chapel (Canon 938 § 1).